miceno/pybulk_upload/README.md

-Python script to create bulk_upload files for Gallery 2 [http://fotos.arxiuhistoricpoblenou.es Photos of the Arxiu Historic del Poblenou]
+Python script to create bulk_upload files for Gallery 2 Photos of the Arxiu Historic del Poblenou: http://fotos.arxiuhistoricpoblenou.es